sonymondal/WhatsApp-Message-Bombing/README.md

 # WhatsApp-Message-Bombing
 Just a simple Python Message Bombing program.
+You can use it anywhere.
+It's easy to use.